JetBrains/teamcity-documentation/topics/known-issues.md

 ## Packages indexing is slow in TeamCity NuGet feed
 {product="tc"}

-__Problem__: After TeamCity server host machine move or upgrade to the TeamCity 2017.1 build metadata can be reset.
+__Problem__: After TeamCity server host machine move or upgrade, build metadata can be reset.

-__Cause__: The TeamCity NuGet feed relies on build metadata, and packages re\-indexing can take a lot of time depending on the number of packages and the idle time of the TeamCity server.
+__Cause__: The TeamCity NuGet feed relies on build metadata, and packages reindexing can take a lot of time depending on the number of packages and the idle time of the TeamCity server.

-__Solution__: To speed up build metadata re\-indexing, specify the following [internal properties](configuring-teamcity-server-startup-properties.md):
+__Solution__: To speed up build metadata reindexing, specify the following [internal properties](configuring-teamcity-server-startup-properties.md):

 ```Shell